dokipen3d/cpplox/README.md

 - const is hard thing to get right, especially when getting conversion functions and  constructors/assingment operators right in wrapper calling visit on a variant. see recursive_wrapper operator T() const and calling std visit in the interpreter. without a const T() const conversion, we cant call std visit with a const ref passing in the function. this i think is because we are extracting a ref to the actual expression object and it needs to be const to pass into a const ref function.

+- compiler messages are not helpful error C2678: binary '=': no operator found which takes a left-hand operand of type 'const std::vector<cpplox::Statement,std::allocator<_T y>>' (or there is no acceptable conversion) [C:\Users\dokipen\Documents\Projects\cpplox\build\cpplox.vcxproj]

+i was trying to assign to a const vector. just say that!

 Possible Optimizations
 - When parsing, we know that we have variable declarations and how many. so we can make a flat_map based on that with the right amount of reserved memory. this will make adding the definitions to a map at interpreting time quicker.
 We will start with map/unordered map first though and measure the change.